microsoft/DataConnectors/testframework/data/PQSDKTestData.md

 [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) page on the NYC Taxi & Limousine Commission website.

+The modified dataset is open for anyone to use under the [CDLA-Permissive-2.0 license](https://cdla.dev/permissive-2-0/).

 ## PQ SDK Test Framework - Test Data Details:

 The PQ SDK Test Framework dataset contains the below files: